alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 ![The Apollo Inertial Measurement Unit.
 Source: [ArnolRheinhold](https://commons.wikimedia.org/wiki/File:Apollo_IMU_at_Draper_Hack_the_Moon_exhibit.agr.jpg).](pics/avis-minima-apollo-imu.jpg "A set of complex circuits and mechanisms inside a metallic semi-sphere, at a museum.")

 This is usually called an IMU or Inertial Measurement Unit.
-It is actually possible to build an inertial navigation system (INS) with these 9-axis sensors.
-Such a system is capable of inferring the position and orientation at any point, and without any external information.
+It is actually possible to build an inertial navigation system (INS) with these 9-axis sensors: without any external information it should be capable of inferring the position and orientation at any moment.
-But a small unit like this will be quite imprecise in operation.
+But a small unit like this one will be quite imprecise in operation.

 Ideally we will use GPS for navigation, although modules are heavy (I have not seen anything under ~15g) and slow.
-Many people recommend having GPS for slow positioning, and filling in for the short term with an INS.
+Clever people recommend having GPS for slow positioning, and filling in for the short term with an INS.

+This is just one of the challenges for navigation.
+How do we orient an airship with just two motors?
+How can we compensate for external wind forces?
+In any case we will cross those bridges when we get to them.

 ## 🔋 Power